Maine Fiduciary Services

 Some families will appoint a professional fiduciary to avoid burdening a loved one or to avoid potential conflict.
-Being a fiduciary can be time consuming both in fulfilling the responsibilities involved as well as obtaining the knowledge and expertise needed to complete the duties required.
+Being a fiduciary can be time-consuming both in fulfilling the responsibilities involved as well as obtaining the knowledge and expertise needed to complete the duties required.

-Maine Fiduciary Services, an affiliate of Rudman Winchell, has over 100 years combined experience in fiduciary matters.
+Maine Fiduciary Services, an affiliate of Rudman Winchell, has over 100 years of combined experience in fiduciary matters.
 The attorneys and staff have the expertise to represent your fiduciary needs.
 You can be assured we understand and stay up-to-date on complex regulations and laws.

 Duties of a Fiduciary

 What are the duties of a fiduciary for these roles?
 Fiduciary duties can fall into two categories: the duty of loyalty and the duty of care.
 The services to provide those duties will vary depending on the role the fiduciary has been granted.
 They can include bill paying, record keeping, ensuring tax documentation, reconciling accounts, communicating and distributing funds to the beneficiaries, annual reviews, to name a few.